Good Psychiatric Care

 “Do you know that there’s a fine line between intelligence and insanity doc?”

 “Yes, I know that—but you’re not on that level.”
+As he just insulted me unintentionally.

 “You see me now?”
 As I point both fingers at my chest.
 “This is not who I am when I’m home doc!
 I’m completely different when I am not out.
 I’m a basket case, and sometimes I can’t even breathe.
 Madelene wanted to take me to the emergency room the other night because she didn’t know if it was a heart attack or a bad case of anxiety.”

 “Well do you think it has something to do with living in an upstairs apartment from your parents?”
+He asks.

 “No.” I lied.